easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_03_slurm_jobs.md

 module load partition/C
 module load EasyBuild-user

-# use ramdisk for build directories
+# use /tmp for build directories and temporary directories as we have those
+# on login and compute nodes.
-export EASYBUILD_BUILDPATH=/dev/shm/$USER/build
+export EASYBUILD_BUILDPATH=/tmp/$USER/build
-export EASYBUILD_TMPDIR=/dev/shm/$USER/tmp
+export EASYBUILD_TMPDIR=/tmp/$USER/tmp

 # use Slurm as job backend
 export EASYBUILD_JOB_BACKEND=Slurm